TYPO3 vs WordPress: an honest comparison

 Multi-site architecture: 1 TYPO3 installation serves 3 domains with 7 languages

-Scenario: International company with country presences in Germany, Austria, and Switzerland.
+Scenario: an international company with a presence in Germany, Austria, and Switzerland.

-• One update process for all 3 sites simultaneously
+• One update process for all three sites at once

-• Central user management – Single Sign-On across all domains
+• Central user management – single sign-on across every domain

 • Shared extensions – install once, use three times

-• Content syndication – share news/products between sites
+• Content syndication – share news and products between sites

-• WordPress: Either separate installations (maintenance nightmare) or multisite with compromises.
+• WordPress: either separate installations (a maintenance nightmare) or multisite with all the compromises that brings.

 This is the TYPO3 Strength

 When the data model fits, features scale effortlessly.
 Multilingualism?
-Naturally.
+Of course.
 50 sites?
 No problem.
 100,000 pages?
-TYPO3 was built for that.
+TYPO3 was built for exactly this.

 Frontend Editing: The Achilles Heel of TYPO3

-And now we come to a point that puzzles me: TYPO3 does not have frontend editing in its basic system.
+And now we reach a point that genuinely puzzles me: TYPO3 has no frontend editing in its core.

-The names for it are diverse – Frontend Editing, Easy Editing, Inline Editing, Direct Editing, WYSIWYG Editing – but the goal is always the same: Optimised UX for users who want to edit content directly on the page, rather than via a separate backend interface.
+It goes by many names – frontend editing, easy editing, inline editing, direct editing, WYSIWYG editing – but the goal is always the same: a better experience for editors who want to change content directly on the page rather than through a separate backend interface.

-WordPress offers the Block Editor (Gutenberg) with live preview in the core:
+WordPress ships the Block Editor (Gutenberg) with live preview in the core:

 Block Editor